Idreex/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 ## Tests :heavy_check_mark:

 * [tests](./tests): Folder of SQL and Python scripts for setting up test tables for all files.
-Provided by ALX.
+Provided by Holberton School.

 ## Tasks :page_with_curl: